 Fay is the epitome of diversified background.
 He worked as a newspaper writer and WGN outdoors reporter in the 1990s.
 He ran a messenger service and vitamin company.
-He's a carpenter and handyman; his YouTube instructional video on carving a Celtic toy chest has over 125,000 views:
+He's a carpenter and handyman; he has a YouTube instructional video on carving a Celtic toy chest that has over 125,000 views.

 While golf might not be their primary profession, it is their love, the glue that brings everyone here.
 And they are hoping to turn that passion into something more.